Welcome From The Chair

 Estell J. Williams, MD

-Vice Chair for Diversity, Equity, and Inclusion
+Vice Chair for Diversity, Equity, & Inclusion

 Kristine E. Calhoun, MD

-Vice Chair for Faculty Affairs and Development
+Vice Chair for Faculty Affairs & Development

 David R. Flum, MD, MPH